nestjs/nest/sample/32-graphql-federation-schema-first/README.md

-# GraphQL Federation - Schema First
+# GraphQL Federation - Code First

-A simple example of GraphQL Federation using Schema First approach
+A simple example of GraphQL Federation using Code First approach

 ## Execution